 Occasionally when the tides are extremely low, the remains of a petrified forest can be found at the sea edge, presumably once connected to the woodlands you can see in the distance when looking up the valley floor eastwards where the Nevern Estuary meanders its way down to meet the sea.

-There is a small shop in one of the car parks that sells all the typical beach sundries - Ice cream, lolly pops, buckets and spades etc..
+There is a small shop in one of the car parks that sells Ice cream, lollipops, hot and cold drinks etc..

 The beach is popular with locals and tourists alike and has ample parking space in two car parks.
-Parking is not free during the summer season.
+A parking fee is charged.